 OEHS has developed 2 combined training courses for Faculty, Staff, and Students working in laboratories to more conveniently meet their annual training requirements.
 These courses are available as recorded presentations.
 Completing the associated quiz for either is equivalent to completion of several online modules.
 We highly recommend all lab workers to take the first course:

-OEHS Safety Training for Researchers (90 minutes) Includes the equivalent information from 9 of the most common training modules needed by lab workers.
+OEHS Safety Training for Researchers (90 minutes) Includes the equivalent information from the most common training modules needed by lab workers.
 We highly recommend this course to all research faculty, staff, and students.
 Powerpoint Slides

 TULearn/Bridge Quiz Canvas Quiz(password: scishield) Canvas 2024 Enroll Link